Links

 Disputes - No arguing over opinion calls by the umpires, including balls and strikes.
 If an incorrect rule is enforced by the umpire only the managers of each team may discuss the ruling with the umpire.

 Game length - Each game will be 7 innings.
-Four innings is a complete game.
-If a game is interrupted by rain beyond that point, the score reverts to the last completed inning.
+Four innings (i.e. four at-bats by the trailing team) is a complete game in the regular season.
+If a game is interrupted by rain beyond that point, the score reverts to the last completed full inning.
+If the game does not reach four innings, it will be replayed from the beginning.
+In the playoffs, all 7 innings must be played.
+A game interrupted by rain after passing the four-inning threshold will be resumed from that point.
+Coaches must make a best effort to return the same players and resume the lineup from the same point as where the game left off.
 If more than two games are scheduled consecutively, no new innings will begin if less than 5 minutes remain until the next scheduled game.
 If the game is called for time, the final score will be the score after the last completed full inning.
+Playoff games will not be shortened based on time.

 Home runs - Only three out-of-play home runs are allowed on all fields.
 Any "out of play" home run after three will be a double, with base runners advancing 2 bases.

-Lead-offs - Runners may not leave the base until the ball is hit, or the runner will be called out by the umpire.
-Stepping off base on a swing and a miss will result in the runner being called out.
+Lead-offs - Runners may not leave the base until the batter swings, or the runner will be called out by the umpire.
+Stepping off base on a swing and a miss WILL NOT result in the runner being called out.

 Pitching - The ball must be thrown underhand at a moderate speed.
 The pitching mound distance will be 50 feet.
 The ball must be a minimum of 3 feet above the pitcher's release point, and no higher than 12 feet above the ground.
 A pitch not within these limits will be considered a ball.
 The umpire shall immediately signal when a ball is not a legal pitch by calling out "flat" or "high" while the pitch is in the air.
 The batter then has the option to swing at the pitch.

 Pinch runners - Player(s) with a physical disability or injury that will need a designated runner should be identified by coaches prior to game time.
-The player in the lineup who made the last out in the previous inning shall become the designated runner.
+The player in the lineup who made the last out that inning will become the designated runner.
 This rule will also be used if a player is injured during the game and cannot run for themselves.

-Rain - Every player can call the "Stand only voice mail" number which will have a message by 5:30 PM on the details of that night's game, or check the website at ozaukeechristiansoftball.com.
-If there is rain during the game, the managers and umpire will decide if the game should continue.
+Rain - If there is rain during the game, the umpire and managers will determine if the game will continue.
+Every effort will be made to reach the four-inning threshold if the game is close to that point.
+Every player can call the "Standby only voice mail" number which will have a message by 5:00 PM on the details of that night's game, or check the website at ozaukeechristiansoftball.com.

 Re-entry - It is acceptable for a starter who has been removed from the game to re-enter once later in the game.
 Substitutes cannot re-enter after leaving the game.